gakalmar/Notes/16_SQL.md

                 }
             }

-5. Add logic to `Main` method to only enter after the user was successfully logged in:
+4. Add logic to `Main` method to only enter after the user was successfully logged in:

+        // THIS WAS ADDED IN STEP 2 ALREADY!

         var connectionString = "Data Source=C:\\path\\to\\your\\folder\\authenticator.db";
         using var connection = new SqliteConnection(connectionString);
-        connection.Open();                                              // this is only needed if we use the proper way of establishing a connection (the connection closes automatically after the Main function ends)

-        IUserRepository userRepository = new UserRepository(dbFile);    // connection string
+        connection.Open();

-        IUserRepository userRepository = new UserRepository(connection); // proper connection
+        IUserRepository userRepository = new UserRepository(connection);

         while (true)
         {